shakilahmed0369/lara-starter/README.md

 ````bash
 php artisan lara:permissions Blog
 ````
-first, you have to write `lara:permission` then define your `model` name.
+first, you have to write `lara:permissions` then define your `model` name.

 **Note**: It's not like resource permission name have to be a model name